pairing4good/gildedrose/readme.md

 >Remember to make a small change, re-run tests, and **always** commit on green.

 **Idea 1**: I wonder if the item's `name`, `quality` and `sellIn` values were extracted into temporary variabes if the code would be any clearer.
-I used IntelliJ's `Refactor -> Extract... -> Variable` [feature](https://www.jetbrains.com/help/idea/extract-variable.html) to create temporary variables.
+I used IntelliJ's `Refactor -> Extract -> Variable...` [feature](https://www.jetbrains.com/help/idea/extract-variable.html) to create temporary variables.

 1. Extract `items[i].name` into a temporary variable and replace all 8 occurrences.
 Run the tests and commit on green.
-2. Extract `items[i].quality` and replace all 22 occurrences in the code.
+1. Extract `items[i].quality` and replace all 22 occurrences in the code.
 Run tests and they are red.
 So what happened?
 At this point you need to [revert](https://git-scm.com/docs/git-revert) your changes.
-3. Extract `items[i].quality`, round two.
+1. Extract `items[i].quality`, round two.
 I realize that the temporary variable `quality` is being [mutated](https://en.wikipedia.org/wiki/Immutable_object) throughout the method.
 So in this second round I set the `items[i].quality = quality;` at the end of each for loop.
 I run the tests and they go green so I commit on green.
-4. I apply the same pattern to `items[i].sellIn` because it is mutated too.
+1. I apply the same pattern to `items[i].sellIn` because it is mutated too.
 Run the tests and commit on green.

 **Outcome 1**: Pulling out these temporary variables makes it a little more readable.
 It removed visual clutter that makes the code harder to read.

+**Idea 2**: I see a lot of duplicated concepts that could be extracted into private methods.
+This could make it more readable and centralize each idea into a single place.
+I used IntelliJ's `Refactor -> Extract -> Method...` [feature](https://www.jetbrains.com/help/rider/Refactorings__Extract_Method.html) to create private methods.

+1. Extract `quality = quality - 1` into a private method with the following signature `private int decreaseByOne(int value)`.
+Since this signature takes an `int` this also applied to `sellIn = sellIn - 1`.
+This new private method replaced 3 `x = x - 1` patterns.
+Run the tests and commit on green.
+1.

+**Outcome 2**: